Anora

 Anora doesn’t really show Ivan a good time—she’s the catalyst for his fun ending.
 Neither does Ivan give Anora security—he’s the catalyst for Anora realizing she is alone.

 Both start this relationship wide-eyed and hopeful.
 By the annulment, their eyes show the change.
-Anora’s eyes become vacant.
+Anora’s eyes are vacant.
 She finally sees the truth and is gutted by it.
-But Ivan just puts on his sunglasses.
-He shields himself from the destruction he’s caused.

 Care and Control